-the Lodge of Amity and Rossendale Forest No.283 is an very old Masonic Lodge, being years old, and the oldest Lodge meeting at Mill House in Clayton-le-Moors, in the Masonic Province of East Lancashire.
-The Worshipful Master and the Brethren of the Lodge welcome you to our website, it is open to all; Freemasons and non-Masons alike.
+and welcome to Freemasonry in the Province of East Lancashire, but more especially the Lodge of Amity and Rossendale Forest No.283 which is a very old Masonic Lodge, being years old, and the oldest Lodge meeting at Mill House in Clayton-le-Moors.
+The Worshipful Master and Brethren would be delighted to have you browse our website, it is open to all; Freemasons and non-Masons alike.
 For Freemasons we hope that this site will encourage you to visit us in Lodge and for non-Masons we hope that it opens the doors on our organisation, giving you an insight into the history of our Lodge, the role of Freemasonry in today's society, and our charitable work, not only nationally but in our local communities.
 So please feel free to explore our web pages which we hope you will find both pleasurable and informative.

-The Lodge has a good mix of members of all age groups from Accrington, Blackburn, Bolton, Burnley, Cartmel, Clayton-le-Moors, Clayton-le-Woods, Clitheroe, Darwen, Great Harwood, Oswaldtwistle, Preston, Rossendale, Simonstone, and Todmorden.
+The Lodge has a good mix of members of all age groups from Accrington, Blackburn, Bolton, Burnley, Cartmel, Clayton-le-Moors, Clayton-le-Woods, Clitheroe, Darwen, Great Harwood, Oswaldtwistle, Preston, Rossendale, Simonstone, Todmorden and Westhoughton.

 Brother Freemasons are most welcome to join us at any of our Lodge meetings, but please notify the [ Secretary ] of your intention to stay to the Festive Board as this will help with the catering arrangements, thank you.